 Motorola Repair Cost UK 2026: Moto G, Edge & Razr Price Guide

 Direct answer: Motorola repair cost in the UK splits cleanly by tier.
 A Moto G screen runs from £64.95 on a budget G22 up to £119.95 on a G85, an Edge screen from £119.95 on an Edge 30 Neo to £249.95 on an Edge 50 Ultra, and a Razr foldable screen from £229.95 on the original Razr (2019) up to £449.95 on a Razr 50 Ultra.
 Batteries sit £34.95–£89.95 and charging ports £29.95–£79.95 across the range.
-Every price below is published up front — no quote form — and screen, battery and camera repairs carry a tiered guarantee up to 27 months, more than double the 12 months most independents offer.
+Every figure below is on the page before you book — no quote form to fill in — and screen, battery and camera work carries a tiered guarantee reaching 27 months, well past the single year a typical high-street counter stops at.

 Motorola is the quiet giant of the UK Android market.
 The Moto G line sells in volume through Amazon and the networks as the sensible-value pick, the Edge series carries the brand's display-and-camera flagship ambition, and the Razr foldables put a flexible OLED panel into a pocketable clamshell.
 That breadth is exactly why a vague "get a quote" page is no use: the difference between a £64.95 screen on a Moto G22 and a £449.95 inner panel on a Razr 50 Ultra is the whole decision.
 This hub publishes the exact per-model price for the Motorola range, drawn from our live price list, with the cost drivers — LCD versus pOLED panels, curved versus flat glass, foldable hinge complexity, snap-fit versus glass-backed construction — explained honestly rather than buried in a form.
 For the wider Android picture, see our Android screen replacement cost guide and how Motorola compares with Samsung, Nothing, OnePlus, Xiaomi and Google Pixel repair costs.